keethu-ram/zillow_real_estate/README.md

 # Zillow Real Estate Listing Scraper

 This script will scrape Zillow.com, an online real estate database to extract real estate listings available based on a zip code.
-If you would like to know more about this scraper you can check out our blog post at this link https://www.scrapehero.com/how-to-scrape-real-estate-listings-on-zillow-com-using-python-and-lxml/

-Additionally, filter results by user-inputted price, location, and features (such as number of bedrooms and bathrooms and squarefeet)
+Additionally, filter results by user-inputted price, more specific location, and features (such as number of bedrooms and bathrooms and squarefeet)

 ## Getting Started